How do I improve my marriage in 2026?

 It likely felt heavier, more disconnected, more sad, and more…flat.

-So can you imagine another year like this?!
+So can you imagine another year rolling by in the exact same state?

-So if you want next year to look different, here’s where you start:
+If you want the upcoming year to look entirely different, here is exactly where you start:

 Set a solid strategic boundary around your relationship.